"The Times They Are a Changin."

-Below are five trends in church tech to keep an eye out for this year.
+Below are five trends in church technology to keep an eye out for this year.
 The list is in no particular order, and what you find may surprise you.

 “This is the year of YouTube for churches,” shared Nils Smith, the Chief Strategists of Social Media and Innovation at Dunham and Company.
 Nils went on to say, "We’ll see a lot of attention shifted to this platform as we saw for Instagram in 2018.”

 YouTube presents a lot of promise for the church.

 As a social media channel, YouTube has a ton of content, it’s a place where people search for answers and find solutions to their problems, and it’s continually growing.